Aidenwebb/aidenwebb.github.io/blog/content/posts/2021-03-09-how-to-fix-server-2019-activation-error-run-slui-exe-0x2a-0xc004f069/index.md

 ---
 ## The Problem

-You're unable to activate a copy of Windows Server 2019 Evaluation edition with your VLSC MAK key
+You're unable to activate a copy of Windows Server 2019 or 2022 Evaluation edition with your VLSC MAK key

 ## The Cause

-Server 2019 Evaluation edition can only be activated with a retail key.
+Windows Server 2019 / 2022 Evaluation edition can only be activated with a retail key.
 This must happen before a Volume Licence Key can be used.

 ## The Fix